Azoospermia and Male Infertility

 High FSH and Azoospermia

 When a man has azoospermia and an elevated FSH (especially if it is over 10–15 MIU/ml), then most likely a severe sperm production problem is the cause of the azoospermia.
 This is typically referred to as non-obstructive azoospermia (NOA).
 An important point to remember is that this does not necessarily mean that no sperm are being made, but only that none were seen by the lab in that specific semen sample.
 Sperm production must reach a certain threshold level for sperm to start “spilling over” into the ejaculate.
 Sometimes men who are azoospermic on one sample have small amounts of sperm in subsequent samples.
 Studies have shown that men who have had two consecutive semen analyses showing complete azoospermia (and who have no other reversible causes) have about a 20 percent chance of finding small amounts of sperm on a third analysis, a 10 percent chance on a fourth analysis, and then a less than 1 percent chance on subsequent analyses.
-For azoospermic men in whom I suspect a production problem, I usually check at least three semen specimens, ideally all at least ten weeks apart.
+For azoospermic men in whom I suspect a production problem, I always check multiple specimens, ideally all at least ten weeks apart.

 Summary Relationships Between FSH, Testicular Volume and Azoospermia